Rachael is from Earth, a planet known for its pizza, yoga pants, trashy television, and nearly constant wars.

 Autism in the Anime Fan Community

 You might think all of us anime fans are autistic, but actually only a minority of us are.
-But it seems that psychologists and special ed teachers have noticed that many autistic adults and children like anime and manga.
-Some people might wonder why?
-What is it about anime and manga that makes it appealing for people with autism?
+But, psychologists and special ed teachers have noticed that many autistic adults and children like anime and manga.
+There's not official research on it, but people on the autism spectrum may be more likely to be anime and manga fans than neurotypical people.

-Second, of course I have to point out that I do not claim that all the experiences of autistic people are the same, nor do I claim that all persons with autism or ASD are the same.
-Any generalization I make is based on psychological research, but is not absolute and will not necessarily apply to all persons with ASD.
-But educated and well-researched generalizations, while not matching everyone's personal experiences, are useful for discussing psychological disorders.
-They're designed to help professionals use patterns associated with persons with a particular psychological disorder to help those people.
-But we know patterns are not always true, they're just generally true.
+Second, of course I do not claim that all the experiences of autistic people are the same.
+Nor do I claim that all persons with autism are the same.
+Any generalization I make is based on psychological research and primary sources, plus what I consider reasonable conjecture.
+But is not absolute, and will not apply to all persons with autism.
+But educated and well-researched generalizations, while not matching everyone's personal experiences, are useful for discussing psychological conditions.
+Professionals use patterns associated with persons with a particular psychological condition to help those people.
+We know patterns are not always true, they're just generally true, enough of the time.

-I came up with 8 reasons why I think this to be the case, based on attending a panel on the subject by local autism expert James Williams and my own research and my experiences as an anime fan/expert.
+I came up with 8 reasons why I think this to be the case, based on attending a panel on the subject by local autism expert James Williams, and my own research and experiences as an anime fan/expert.

 1. Escaping Reality

 This is something that James Williams said, but it applies to people with many struggles in life, not just autism.
-While other types of fiction kind of play it safe and conventional, not taking many risks by being different in order to make money, anime and manga is quirky.
-It's unique.
+Other types of fiction usually play it safe and conventional, not taking many risks in order to make money, but anime and manga is often quirky.
+It can be more unique.
 Many of us like it because it's illogical, because it's crazy, because it's not anything like reality.